 In Carroll County, water recharge credits have become a tool for offsetting water requirements for development and permanently protecting undeveloped land.
-Maryland Department of Environment (MDE) regulates the appropriation of water to landowners and municipalities based on recharge rates, or amount of rainfall that reenters the aquifer.
-MDE appropriations are made conservatively through the consideration of drought recharge and periods of low stream flow.
+Maryland Department of Environment (MDE) regulates the appropriation of water to landowners and municipalities

 Municipalities across the Piedmont, due to MDE requirements, only have enough recharge to develop at a rate of 1 to 2 units per acre, rather than the 3.5 dwelling units per acre prescribed for Priority Funding Areas.
 Municipalities can only claim recharge from land they own and control.